kskalvar/aws-sagemaker-planesnet-imagery/README.md

 This will open the Jupyter Notebook in a new tab in your browser.

-#### Upload planesnet.json.zip using Jupyter Notebook
-Click on "Upload" and Select "planesnet.json.zip" from project dataset directory

 #### Upload aws-sagemaker-planesnet.ipynb using Jupyter Notebook
 Click on "Upload" and Select "aws-sagemaker-planesnet.ipynb" from project jupyter-notebook directory